+THE CUSTOMER SUCCESS INDEX EMEA 2023

+INTRODUCTION

-THE CUSTOMER SUCCESS INDEX NORTH AMERICA 2023 INTRODUCTION If this past year has shown us anything, it's that companies with the most agility and a strong focus on the customer are the ones that are poised to thrive in a constantly shifting and uncertain economy.
+If this past year has shown us anything, it's that companies with the most agility and a strong focus on the customer are the ones that are poised to thrive in a constantly shifting and uncertain economy.

 But what does this evolution actually look like in the real world?
+And more specifically, what does it look like in the EMEA market?

 We created this report in partnership with Benchmarkit, a B2B SaaS research firm, to find out.
-We surveyed more than 400 companies throughout North America and across a wide range of companies that vary by size, annual contract value, industry segment, and geographic location.
+We surveyed nearly 200 companies throughout Europe, across a wide range sizes, annual contract values, industry segments, and geographic locations.